pawanit17/spring/README.md

 	}
 }
 ```
-- Earlier versions of Spring use XML for wiring the different bean classes together.
-But now Spring uses Annotations for wiring components together.

 - Spring uses autowiring and component scanning to do automatic configuration - automatically wiring the dependencies.
 - Few annotations:
   - @Component tells that the Bean class is to be managed by Spring.
   - @Autowired tells Spring that it has to instantiate a matching class and assign its reference to the variable.
   - @Qualifier("bubble") / @Primary are used to tell to Spring which one to prefer for autowiring.
   - @Scope("prototype") tells that Spring has to create a new instance of the target class each time and assign it.
 Default is a singleton.
-  - @ComponentScan tells Spring which all packages to scan for Bean classes.

 ### SpringApplication
 ```